ag169/Image-Captioning/README.md

 #### 1) ResNet50-LSTM
 This model encodes the image into a 512-dim vector using a Resnet50 model and uses that as\
 the hidden state for generating the first output token.
 The first input token is `</START>`.\
+The model then generates the next token conditioned on its current hidden state and input token\
+until it generates the `</END>` token.

-The model is trained with 'label forcing', ie it only sees the label tokens as its inputs.
+The model is trained with 'label forcing', i.e. it only sees the label tokens as its inputs.

 This is an initial implementation with the following hyperparameters:\
 300-dim embeddings (from-scratch), 512-dim LSTM layer, token-count cutoff of 10, 16 batch-size.\